ZenIDTeam/ZenID-android-sample/README.md

 // Toggles displaying timer that shows seconds remaining for the validators to become max tolerant.
 Boolean showTimer;

-// Can be used for fine tuning the sensitivity of the specular validator.
-Value range 0-100.
-Default value is 50.
-Integer specularAcceptableScore;

-// Can be used for fine tuning the sensitivity of the document blur validator.
-Value range 0-100.
-Default value is 50.
-Integer documentBlurAcceptableScore;

-// The time delay for the blur validator to become max tolerant.
-Default value is 10.
-Integer timeToBlurMaxToleranceInSeconds;

 // The card outline will be drawn on the video preview if this is true.
 Default: true Boolean drawOutline;

-// Setting it to false can be used to disable the barcode check.
-Default: false Boolean readBarcode;
 ```

 #### Document acceptable input